-BOD5 = 5-day biochemical oxygen demand ft3 = cubic feet lb = pound(s) MLSS = mixed liquor suspended solids ppd = pounds per day SRT = solids retention time
+BOD5 = 5-day biochemical oxygen demand ft3 = cubic foot (feet) lb = pound(s) MLSS = mixed liquor suspended solids ppd = pounds per day

+SRT = solids retention time

 The overall capacity of the aeration basin is dependent on several factors, including aeration capabilities, overall basin volume, primary effluent mass loading, and the solids retention time or the MLSS concentrations.
 In this analysis, no process model was developed to provide a detailed estimate of the capacities to treat future flows and loads.
-Instead, the BOD $5$ loading rate and the various influent loads were compared against the design loads to provide a capacity estimate.
-If the City has concerns about the secondary treatment performance or is looking to expand or modify the secondary treatment, Jacobs recommends that the City conduct a detailed analysis of the secondary treatment using more detailed influent characterization and dynamic simulations.
+Instead, the BOD5 loading rate and the various influent loads were compared against the design loads to provide a capacity estimate.
+If the City has concerns about the secondary treatment performance or is looking to expand or modify the secondary treatment using more detailed influent characterization and dynamic simulations.